StarCraft II-playing AI AlphaStar takes out pros undefeated

 Losing to the computer in StarCraft has been a tradition of mine since the first game came out in 1998.
 Of course, the built-in “AI” is trivial for serious players to beat, and for years researchers have attempted to replicate human strategy and skill in the latest version of the game.
 They’ve just made a huge leap with AlphaStar, which recently beat two leading pros 5-0.

 The new system was created by DeepMind, and in many ways it’s very unlike what you might call a “traditional” StarCraft AI.
-The computer opponents you can select in the game are really pretty dumb — they have basic built-in strategies, know in general how to attack and defend, and how to progress down the tech tree.
-But they lack everything that makes a human player strong: adaptability, improvisation, and imagination.
+The computer opponents you can select in the game are really pretty dumb — they have basic built-in strategies, and know in general how to attack and defend and how to progress down the tech tree.
+But they lack everything that makes a human player strong: adaptability, improvisation and imagination.

 AlphaStar is different.
 It learned from watching humans play at first, but soon honed its skills by playing against facets of itself.